ballerina-platform/ballerina-lang/README.md

 $ ballerina doc --help
 generate Ballerina API documentation

+Usage:
-Usage:  ballerina doc <source-path>
+ballerina doc <sourcepath>
-    source-path:
+  sourcepath:
   Paths to the directories where Ballerina source files reside or a path to a Ballerina file which does not belong to a package

 Flags:
-  --output,  -o   directory for API documentation to be generated --exclude, -e   a comma separated list of package names to be filtered from the documentation --native,  -n   read the source as native ballerina code --verbose, -v   enable debug level logs
+  --output, -o     path to the output directory where the API documentation will be written to --native, -n     read the source as native ballerina code --exclude, -e    a comma separated list of package names to be filtered from the documentation --verbose, -v    enable debug level logs
-  --help,    -h   print help
 ```

 ### Usage